 Having a standard ultrasound is painless, and quietly an interesting thing to witness.
 During the doctor’s appointment, it will proceed like any normal doctor’s appointment, only during the ultrasound visit, you will be escorted into a dim room that is used for performing ultrasounds, you will be asked to change into a gown, or be asked to remove your shirt—whichever is easiest for the doctor or the ultrasound technician.
 Then, you will be asked to lie down and then the ultrasound viewing will begin.
 Some gel is applied on your tummy so in order for the device to scroll across the belly easier, the gel also helps with picking up the sound waves.

 Ultrasounds are usually performed during the 18-20th week of the pregnancy to determine the sex of the baby.
 Ultrasounds can be a very interesting piece of equipment.
 It is very interesting to get to view your baby while it is still in the womb.
 There are many things that can be done with an ultrasound, including detecting problems that might occur during the pregnancy.
 Ultrasounds keep getting more advanced and as technology progresses, things these types of pieces of equipment just seems to get more interesting.

 DNA baby Gender Testing

 At the same time, new methods of Baby Gender Testing are being developed.
-The Baby Gender Test can help you determine, through a simple sample of blood or urine from the mother, the sex of the baby from as early as the 9th week.
+The Baby Gender Test can help you determine, through a simple sample of blood from the mother, the sex of the baby from as early as the 9th week.
 It is especially useful in cases were ultrasound can’t determine the sex of the baby.